panva/openid-client/docs/functions/setJwksCache.md

 ▸ **setJwksCache**(`config`, `jwksCache`): `void`

+> [!WARNING]\
-DANGER ZONE - Use of this function has security implications that must be understood, assessed for applicability, and accepted before use.
-It is critical that the JSON Web Key Set cache only be writable by your own code.
+> Use of this function has security implications that must be understood,
+> assessed for applicability, and accepted before use.
+It is critical that the
+> JSON Web Key Set cache only be writable by your own code.

 This option is intended for cloud computing runtimes that cannot keep an in memory cache between their code's invocations.
 Use in runtimes where an in